berthelemy/competencies.cabi.org/_pages/skills.md

 title: Skills analysis tool
 permalink: skills/
 ---
-Which roles are you looking at?

-Are you looking at people early in their career, or later?

-What types of skills do they need?

-Use the controls below to filter the skills.
+Use the controls below to find out which skills relate to which roles and responsibility levels.

 {% include grid.html %}